survivejs/webpack-book/manuscript/output/04_module_federation.md

 To get started with module federation, let's build a small application that we'll then split into specific bundles loaded using the technique.
 The basic requirements of the application are as follows:

-1. There should be a control with a list of items.
-Clicking on an item should show related information within the main section of the application.
+1. There should be a UI control with a list of items.
+Clicking on an item should show related information.
 2. There should be a header with the application title.
-3. From the requirement 1., it follows that there should be a main section which will be connected to the control.
+3. From requirement 1., it follows that there should be a main section which will be connected to the control.

 Above could be modeled as HTML markup along this: